 - Laboratory reports

-- Spend much of the day traveling between patient rooms, various patient care areas, and the Respiratory Care Department.
-Move and position bedridden patients
+- Spend much of the day traveling between patient rooms, various patient care areas and a respiratory care department.
+Move and position bedridden patients.

 - Perform physically demanding procedures such as chest physiotherapy and chest compressions.

 - Possess sufficient auditory perception in order to hear normal levels of speech of patients and staff, assess patient care needs by the use of devices such as a stethoscope and respond to alarms.

 - Possess sufficient visual acuity so as to accurately measure medications, read patient records, evaluate information displayed on patient monitors and make observations of patients as required for respiratory care.